botkttv2003/botkttv2003/README.md

 ## About me

 <br>
 I am Luan Tran, a senior student at Ton Duc Thang University, pursuing a degree in Computer Science.
-I am passionate about Artificial Intelligence, with a particular interest in machine learning algorithms, natural language processing, computer vision, and large language models
+I am passionate about Artificial Intelligence, with a particular interest in machine learning algorithms, natural language processing, computer vision, and large language models.
 <br><br>

 ###